AhmadMamduhh/Simple-Linear-Regression/README.md

-# Machine-Learning
+# Simple Linear Regression
-It contains my implementations of various ML algorithms
+It contains my implementation of a simple linear regression algorithm that predicts the salary given the years of experience